McCall Logo

 At Lake Cascade State Park, you can soak up the sun at our sandy beaches or go for a swim in the clear waters of Lake Cascade.
 You can also explore miles of hiking and biking trails, or try your hand at fishing, boating, and water sports such as windsurfing.

-In terms of amenities, Lake Cascade State Park has restrooms, picnic tables, and campgrounds as well.
+In terms of amenities, Lake Cascade State Park has restrooms, picnic tables, and campgrounds.
 It’s a great place to pack up a blanket, some snacks from the D9 grocery store, and some of your favorite craft brews for a leisurely afternoon picnic.

 The park spans acre upon acre of stunning scenery and offers well-maintained facilities for all types of outdoor enthusiasts.
-So whether you’re looking to spend a day on the water or a weekend in the wilderness, Lake Cascade State Park has something for everyone.
-And don’t forget to bring your camera – the views here are truly breathtaking.
+So whether you’re looking to spend a day on the water or a weekend in the wilderness, Lake Cascade State Park has something for everyone

 Get a Workout at Cascade Aquatic and Rec Center

-If you’re craving a little gym time during your stay in Cascade Lake, Idaho, you can get a day pass to Cascade Aquatic and Recreation Center for a meager $6.
-In addition to the gym, they have an impressive pool and hot tub, different group fitness classes, a multitude of lessons for children, as well as Nordic Trails.
+If you’re craving a little gym time during your stay in Cascade Lake, Idaho, you can get a day pass to Cascade Aquatic and Recreation Center.

 Have a question?